SteveCastle/shrike-extension/README.md

 <p align="center">
   <img src="shrike.png">
 </p>
+**WARNING: Do not allow the port being used by the web server to be accessed from outside of localhost, and preferabbly don't run the server when you're not using the extension.
+This project is experimental and intended for software developers.**

 A browser extension to run a shell command with dynamic arguments and the current tab URL.
 The extension requires a Go webserver to execute a shell command with the provided arguments and URL.
 The server accepts a POST request containing json from the extension in the form `{"Command":"echo", "Arguments":["https://example.com"]}`

 https://user-images.githubusercontent.com/1828509/184451372-e95ecff9-05f0-4c09-8162-7659c2cd4d93.mp4

-**WARNING: Do not allow the port being used by the web server to be accessed from outside of localhost, and preferabbly don't run the server when you're not using the extension.
-This project is just for people who know what they're doing.**
 ## Dependencies

 - Install GO (To Build the Server). https://go.dev/